 Greenwich Historical Society curators, educators and docents have come together to bring the best of Greenwich history – our stories, our landmarks, archives and collections – online for all to peruse and enjoy.
-For educators, parents, and all those curious about Greenwich and our rich history, we welcome to you enjoy.
-If you’d like to contribute to our online resource or have a suggestion for a specific topic of interest, email email@example.com
+For educators, parents, and all those curious about Greenwich and our rich history, we welcome you to enjoy.
+If you’d like to contribute to our online resource or have a suggestion for a specific topic of interest, email firstname.lastname@example.org.

 This is the story of the first communal gardens in Greenwich, but throughout its history Greenwich residents would continue to come together to plant and harvest with an eye to the common good.